stashed/docs/docs/setup/upgrade.md

 ## Upgrading from 0.9.x to v2020.x.x

-If you are upgrading from `0.9.x` which did not use license verification to new `v2020.x.x`, you have to first uninstall the old version.
+If you are upgrading from `0.9.x` which did not use license verification to the new `v2020.x.x`, you have to first uninstall the old version.
 Then, you have to re-install the new version.

-If you are upgrading from `0.9.x` to `v2020.x.x` Community edition, please note that following features are only available in Enterprise edition:
+If you are upgrading from `0.9.x` to `v2020.x.x` Community edition, please note that the following features are only available in Enterprise edition:

 - **Auto-Backup:** Auto-backup is now an enterprise feature.
 You won't be able to setup any new backup using auto-backup.
 However, your existing auto-backup resources should keep functioning.
 - **Batch Backup:** Batch backup and restore is also now an enterprise feature.
 You won't be able to create any new backup using batch-backup.
 However, your existing backup should continue to work and you would be able to restore the data that were backed up using BatchBackup.